AI Screenr

 Steady under probes.
 Acknowledged the two regrets without defensiveness.
 Slight hedging when pushed on the 'disagreement with leadership' scenario.

-I haven't had a full-blown disagreement with a CPO-level stakeholder — most of mine have been with GTM leads.
+I haven't had a full disagreement with a CPO-level stakeholder — most of mine have been with GTM leads.
 I can give you one of those if that's useful.

 Behavioral Fitmoderate